bosungpark/eda2-markdown-document/etc_msa.md

 To reiterate, there is no such thing as exactly-once delivery.
 We must choose between the lesser of two evils, which is at-least-once delivery in most cases.

  This can be used to simulate exactly-once semantics by ensuring idempotency or otherwise eliminating side effects from operations.

+What are Apache Kafka Queues?...HEVO
+=
+In the Apache Kafka Queueing system, messages are saved in a queue fashion.
+This allows messages in the queue to be ingested by one or more consumers, but one consumer can only consume each message at a time.
+As soon as a consumer reads a message, it gets removed from the Apache Kafka Queue.

+This is in stark contrast to the publish-subscribe system, where messages are persisted in a topic.

+One key advantage is that the Apache Kafka Queue helps in segregating the work so that each consumer receives a unique set of data to process.
+As a result, there is no overlap, allowing the burden to be divided and horizontally scalable.

+if the number of consumers exceeds the number of the predefined partitions.

+queueing is better suited to imperative programming, where messages are similar for consumers in the same domain, versus event-driven programming, where a single event might result in different actions from the consumers’ end, which vary from domain to domain.

+However, as mentioned above, its shortcoming is that it is not a multi-subscriber; once the consumer reads the data, it is gone.

+SNS, SQS에서 exactly once를 달성할 방법이 있는지?...aws
+=
+Unlike standard queues, FIFO queues don't introduce duplicate messages.
+FIFO queues help you avoid sending duplicates to a queue.
+If you retry the SendMessage action within the 5-minute deduplication interval, Amazon SQS doesn't introduce any duplicates into the queue.

+**MessageDeduplicationId**
+This parameter applies only to FIFO (first-in-first-out) queues.

+The token used for deduplication of sent messages.
+If a message with a particular MessageDeduplicationId is sent successfully, any messages sent with the same MessageDeduplicationId are accepted successfully but aren't delivered during the 5-minute deduplication interval.

+**ContentBasedDeduplication**
+If you aren't able to provide a MessageDeduplicationId and you enable ContentBasedDeduplication for your queue, Amazon SQS uses a SHA-256 hash to generate the MessageDeduplicationId using the body of the message (but not the attributes of the message).